Birkemosen/tinyNim/README.md

 ## Building the project
 You need to have arm-none-eabi-gcc installed and on your PATH.
-The nimble script defines three tasks:
+The nimble script defines four tasks:
 - ``nimble make``       # Compiles both nim and .c files
 - ``nimble makeNim``   # Compiles only the nim files
 - ``nimble makeC``     # Compiles all the .c files